rebokdev/owbef/README.md

 And installable in settings app featires called Parches
 It's called patches because i don't know XD
+It's not created yet but i'm creating this now

 You can use ords - osmc remote detector scrpt as fragment in your code.